 • 90% of those individuals did have some exposure to an inpatient or outpatient health setting prior to onset

-• Generally, community acquired C. diff is less deadly than hospital onset infections (1.3% of patients with community acquired died within 30 days of diagnoses versus 9.3% of health care-associated CDI cases)
+• Generally, community-acquired C. diff is less deadly than hospital-onset infections (1.3% of patients with community-acquired C. diff died within 30 days of diagnoses versus 9.3% of healthcare-associated cases)

 Myth #3: Only elderly people get C. diff